debMan/cheatSheets/docker-cheatsheet.md

 ## Dockerfile

-This is an example of a `Dockerfile` content:
+The `Dockerfile` is actually a recipe for creating your image.

+### Examples

+A simpleDockerfile:

 ``` Dockerfile
 FROM ubuntu:bionic